ksilin/cluster-resilience-dash/README.md

 It is difficult to define a specific critical value for alerting for this metric, since larger-scale, or repeated events, such as starting or restarting of applications can lead to false-positive alerts.

-To make this metric actionable, correlation wtih other deployment parameters need to be made, e.g. when were applications deployed, redeployed, restarted.
+To make this metric actionable, correlation with other deployment parameters need to be made, e.g. when were applications deployed, redeployed, restarted.

+It is difficult to be sure, whether a number of `JoinGroup`requests can be traced back to a genuine issue.
+Some hints may be found below.

+* Client error metrics increase before the JoinGroup request can indicate a genuine problem.
+* The burst itself is short and not repeated.
+Errors often result in periodic rebalances, or continuous, long rebalances.
+* can these JoinGroup requests be correlated with a consumer group member being added to the group without existing IDs being removed?
+This may be explained by scaling up a consumer group, or deploying a new applicaiton or a new version of an existing application.
+* are deployment schedules known, or ad-hoc deployments communicated?
+JoinGroup request bursts correlating with these events are probably benign.
+* analyzing the logs of the clients can help understand what happened.

 ### -- Metadata requests per minute